 Every experience is stored away in an infinite database in our minds.
 But our minds are not good filers and sometimes experiences become mis-filed and literally get stuck and keep triggering the anxiety response.
-And the more those files are triggered, the more easily they are triggered.
+And the more those files are triggered, the more sensitive they become.

 In very simple terms, our work together is re-filing!
-It is about identifying what files are in the wrong place (such as recognising spiders don’t belong in the scary file!) and refiling them in a more appropriate way (the ‘no-big-deal’ file).
+It is about identifying what files are in the wrong place (such as recognising spiders don’t belong in the scary folder!) and refiling them in a more appropriate way (the ‘no-big-deal’ folder).